 Jorjani’s thesis itself is spectral as well in another way he neglects to mention.
 That is its congruence with the symbology of secret societies and the prognostications of tech oligarchs like Bill Gates, Elon Musk, Mark Zuckerberg and (especially) Ray Kurzweil.
 Of course, there will be a who and a whom: the political power that imminent technological breakthroughs are liable to impart—whatever they turn out to be—will not be wielded fairly, nor equally by all; not even close.
 At least Jorjani dispenses with this pretense, for while there’s a great deal of variance to these kinds of projections, Jorjani himself claims to stand at odds with the usual ideological commitments (i.e., liberal-democratic) professed by those who tend to make them (he has actually called himself a national socialist.)
 So on the surface, his thesis is less depressing than theirs, devoid of paternalistic public policy pablum, appealing instead to inner, organic sources of power as opposed to strictly outward, mechanistic ones.
 But on reflection, the world that Jorjani anticipates is as stripped of mystery and as dreadful in its utopian hubris as The Singularity, for what they both have in common is amorality.

 This brings us to Jorjani’s take on comparative religions, daemons and his “specters of the titanic.”
 In short, he’s both a Zoroastrian and a Luciferian, claiming that Ahura Mazda, the titan Prometheus and the snake in the Garden of Eden all represent the light of knowledge and our consequent empowerment as a species that the Olympians, the jealous Old Testament God and sticklers for the Cartesian paradigm all wish to deny us.
-How Zoroastrianism of all things proposes to propel us beyond binaries is beyond my meager familiarity with the subject, but the notion of ever-expanding progress and improvement sounds awfully fatiguing and looks an awful lot like self-help charlatanry—or like tikkun olam, which is to say, carte blanche.
+How Zoroastrianism of all things proposes to propel us beyond binaries is beyond my meager familiarity with the subject, but the notion of ever-expanding progress and improvement sounds awfully fatiguing and looks an awful lot like self-help charlatanry—which is to say, carte blanche.
 He’s mistaken, as well, about the snake, which (as a creature that slithers along the ground) is symbolic of the matriarchal, earth-bound fertility cults of early agricultural societies.
-When man falls from Eden on account of his woman, he becomes a tiller.
-The Bible is suggesting that subjection to womanly wiles is a fate beneath man, not his just desserts.
+When man falls from Eden, he becomes a tiller.
+The Bible is suggesting that man’s weakness before woman is something intrinsic but controllable.
 Thus, with his first inkling of knowledge Adam doesn’t discover fire nor invent the wheel but experiences shame—both a peculiar burden and a potent weapon of the female.
-The Jewish God may be highly peculiar, but he’s a virile sky deity (not a matriarchal earth deity) who opposes himself to the forces of self-abasement and cupidity.
+The Jewish God may be highly peculiar, but he’s a virile sky deity (not a matriarchal earth deity) who sets Himself above the feminine forces of earth.
 Adam’s original sin is putting hoes before bros, not knowledge before darkness.

 Ironically, monotheism itself is spectral in that it obliterates sharp distinctions between spiritual forces.
 Sites, symbols, saints—nothing is truly sacred but the one.
 This conviction is at the root of Atenism, of Jewish aloofness from the classical world, of Islamic and Protestant aniconism, as well as the message that Christian missionaries imported throughout Europe in the early middle ages.
 To be sure, these are all legacies of intellectual repression, but also certain important advances, and the authors of the Hebrew Bible (who cherry-picked a lot from the pagan cultures around them) may not have subscribed so strictly to such a leveling ethos.
 Indeed, if we read a bit of tongue-in-cheek into Genesis—and recall in true pagan fashion that an act of creation is also an act of destruction—God seems to be flawed in quite the same way that man is.
 This is also what the snake represents in the creation story.
 If man is punished by God for defiance, that’s because it takes one to know one.
 We’re created in His image, after all, and if the snake is analogous to Prometheus, then it’s awfully strange that in the Greek version mankind is created in the latter’s image.
 But God’s Will is compromised in much the same way that ours is; it’s an act of negotiation with us.
 That’s why Abraham walks before God, and perhaps why Prometheus is able to challenge Zeus at all.
 So this is all far less restrictive than Jorjani’s take gives it credit for.
 These stories are symbols in the Greek sense, tokens, not abstractions.
 In other words, they aren’t vindictive admonishments, they’re take-it-or-leave-it insights into the ironclad human condition.